ForbesLindesay/component-release/README.md

   Provided you meet the requirements it will:

+  - if a package.json is present and not marked private: `npm publish`
   - `git commit -a -m "Release 0.0.0"`
   - `git tag 0.0.0 -a -m "0.0.0"`
-  - `git push`
   - `git push --follow-tags`
-  - if a package.json is present and not marked private: `npm publish`